Updated on the 5/4/2020

 But pack at least one sweater: Although it’s hot, buses and trains in SEA are famous for blasting their air-conditioning.
 Remember, you can always buy something warm when you’re already in SEA.
 So, don’t stress out if you can’t fit it in your baggage.

 Pack lightweight cotton: Ever wonder how the heck do those South East Asians wear long sleeves?
 And you are sweating profusely under your singlet and shorts?
 Chances are, they are wearing breathable materials like cotton.
 Cotton allows your skin to “breath” and your sweat will dry up quicker.

 Before Going Out:

 Plan well: Before going out every day, plan well.
 Make sure you plan something that makes you indoor during midday.
-Only mad dogs and Englishmen go out in the midday sun, and you don't want to be that Englishman.
+Only mad dogs go out during midday.
 Most of the South East Asians choose to take a nap in the afternoon and go out in the evening instead.
-This is because the night markets are up.
-So, you can chill at a café or a shopping mall in the afternoon and explore the city in the evening instead!
+Chill at a café or a shopping mall in the afternoon and explore the city in the evening!

-Use talc powder after showering: It's a common practice to use it on babies in SEA to make them feel comfortable by not sweating.
-You might call me a giant baby but I still swear by this.
+Use talc powder after showering: It’s a common practice to use it on babies in SEA to make them feel comfortable by not sweating.
+I still swear by this.
 When I was in Malaysia, I would use a little bit of talc powder after my shower to decrease the amount of sweat I am gonna get throughout the day.
 Besides, it can also prevent you from getting that prickly pain after spending a day under the sun.
 This is probably one of the best advice I have for you.

 Again, do not carry a big day pack: Like I said, you will sweat a lot at your back if you are carrying a heavy day pack.
 However, there are some essentials to pack: